 The product master file covers the complete range of products of a retailer.
 It includes selected articles of suppliers and manufacturers that have previously been imported into the product master file.
 The product master file provides e-catalogues and publishing media with current data.

-An independent and neutral initiative for the classification of product data in the field of building trade and HVAC service providers within a consistent classification system.
+An independent and neutral initiative to classify product data in the field of building trade and HVAC service providers within a consistent classification system.

-Subdivision of inventory items into several (three) product segments such as, for example, the standard range.
+Subdivision of inventory items into several (three) product segments, e.g. in the standard range.

 A list of selected candidates compiled from a longlist.
-It includes vendors that meet the requirements (also in terms of the price) stated in an RFI or similar.
+It includes vendors that meet the requirements (also in terms of price) stated in an RFQ or similar.

-A structural system is used to subdivide articles in structured classes.
+Structural systems can be used to subdivide articles into structured classes.
 Standard structural systems such as eClass or UNSPSC may be used, but it is also possible to define and implement your own structural system.

 United Nations Standard Products and Services Code.
 A (US) taxonomy of products and services for use in eCommerce.